AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 **Negative prompt**: what you don't want in your image.
 Default `(worst quality, low quality:1.4)`

-**Sampling method**: I still DK how this works but it affects the output.
-Use Default: `DPM++ SDE Karras` or experiment with the other samplers
+**Sampling method**: Different samplers have different effects on the resultant image, some samplers are more creative and some more consistent, some samplers take longer to generate the image, some take shorter time.
+Generally, I only recommend using 2 samplers, `DPM++ SDE Karras` and `DPM++ 2M Karras`.
+SDE has better quality overall, but 2M is much faster.

 **Sampling steps**: How many denoising steps used in the diffusion process.
 Generally the higher the number the better the image quality, but it takes longer to generate.
-Recommend leave at `20` steps, as the quality starts to flat line around there.
+Recommend leave at `20` steps, as the quality starts to flat line around there. `50` steps for the best quality

 **Seed**: Default `-1` (meaning you use a random new seed every generation).
 The random noise seed that you can use as a base for diffusion, think of it as just an image with random RGB values at every coordinate pixel, this random noise image will slowly be diffused into an artwork.
 Different seeds produce different images.